MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans.md

 ## Get started

-To get started with the postpaid Mobile Plans experience, follow these steps:
+To get started with the Mobile Plans experience, please reach your Microsoft representative to discuss the project to discuss a details go live.
+If you are looking to understand the solution in detail, please follow these steps:

 1. [Mobile operator use cases](mobile-plans-userCases.md)
 2. [Integration](mobile-plans-integration.md)